What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Research Methods

 \section{Research Methods}

-Our overall study design is split into two parts: 1) In phase one, we reproduced 5 open-sourced DL-RecSys models with the ML-1M dataset and evaluated their performances of novelty, diversity, and serendipity based on formulas defined in previous literature; we also compared their performances to the classic collaborative filtering (CF) SVD algorithm baseline under each of the three objective human-centric metrics; 2) In phase two, we generated personalized recommendation with each DL-RecSys model for over 3000 active users from an online movie recommender.
-We then designed a survey with top recommendation lists from each model and sent to users for subjective evaluation including both Likert-scale questions and free-form text input.
+Our overall study design is split into two parts: 1) For data processing and model training, we generated personalized recommendations with four DL-RecSys models and two baseline collaborative filtering (CF) models for selected active users from an online movie recommender.
+2) In phase two, we designed a user survey with top recommendation lists from each model for subjective evaluation, including both Likert-scale questions and free-form text input.
+Detailed user evaluation flow can be found in Fig. \ref{fig:study_diagram}.